 One of the primary reasons your campaign stops performing at a high level is that you continuously reach the same people over time.
 Those who convert are no longer targeted (or you keep targeting those who convert, which is bad).
 Facebook begins showing your ad to people less likely to convert.
 Those who don’t convert keep seeing your ad, and it eventually becomes white noise.

 Engagement level will tend to go down.
 The number of reports of negative feedback will tend to go up.
-Costs to reach people (CPM) will also begin to surge.
+Costs to reach people (CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.) will also begin to surge.
 Eventually, that campaign will no longer be profitable.

 In theory, a campaign that is working today should continue to work for months at a time if…